nydailynews/starter-flask/README.md

 # Default Flask App
 The New York Daily News' starter [flask](http://flask.pocoo.org/) app.
 Comes with flask plus tools for turning your flask app into flatfiles.
+Based on [The Denver Post's Bill Tracker flask app](https://github.com/denverpost/bill-tracker), which was based on [the Denver Crimes flask app](http://crime.denverpost.com/about/).

 ## Usage